 Note: See also SCBU .
 Maternity & Gynaecology also have regular meetings with lay groups - National Childcare Trust, Breastfeeding Network, La Leche league etc.

-Available every day, they attend clinics and support patients newly registered blind or partially sighted, provide emotional and logistical support, how to cope etc.
+Available Monday – Thursday, our Eye Clinic Liaison Officer attends clinics and supports patients newly registered blind or partially sighted, providing emotional and logistical support on how to cope etc.

 Diabetic Friendship Support Group